vaishakkmenon/RAG_Personal/data/mds/certificate--aws-cloud-practitioner--2025-05-26.md

 My AWS Certified Cloud Practitioner certification expires on May 26, 2028.
 The certification expiration date is exactly three years from the date I earned the certification (May 26, 2025).
 I earned the AWS Cloud Practitioner certification in 2025, and it expires in 2028.
 The AWS Certified Cloud Practitioner certification is valid through 2028-05-26.

-When someone asks which of my certifications expire in 2028, the answer is the AWS Certified Cloud Practitioner certification, which expires on May 26, 2028.
-This is the only certification I hold that expires in the year 2028.
+When someone asks which of my certifications expire in 2028, the AWS Certified Cloud Practitioner certification expires on May 26, 2028.
+This is one of two certifications I hold that expire in the year 2028.

 # Cloud Platform Experience